gbielanski/SpinnerKata/README.md

 # SpinnerKata
 1. Create empty project
 2. Add spinner in design
+3. Add array string in resources
+4. Get list of string from the resources
+5. Create adapter with data from resources
+6. Get Spinner view
+7. set spinner adapter